USAJOBS/Help/how-to/job-announcement/overview.md

 **Service**

-There are three different services in the federal government; Competitive, Excepted and Senior Executive.
+There are three different services in the federal government; competitive, excepted and Senior Executive Service.
 Each service type has different rules for how they classify jobs and hire and pay employees.
 [Learn more about service types](../../../working-in-government/service/).

 **Promotion potential**